The Ebony Idol

 The Ebony Idol is a plantation literature novel by G. M. Flanders, first published in 1860.
 It is one of several pro-slavery novels written in the Southern United States in response to the 1852 abolitionist novel Uncle Tom's Cabin by Harriet Beecher Stowe.

-The majority of these works, such as Aunt Phillis's Cabin (1852) and The Planter's Northern Bride (1854) attacked Stowe for her allegedly inaccurate depiction of slavery, and criticized other abolitionists.
+The majority of these works, such as Aunt Phillis's Cabin (1852) and The Planter's Northern Bride (1854), attacked Stowe for her allegedly inaccurate depiction of slavery, and criticized other abolitionists.

 Plot

-The novel takes place in the fictional town of Minton in New England, inhabited entirely by white people, and where coloured people are almost unknown.
+The novel takes place in the fictional town of Minton in New England, inhabited entirely by white people and where colored people are almost unknown.

-The local pastor, the Reverend Mr. Cary, converts to the cause of abolitionism, and arranges for a fugitive slave named Caesar to take up residence in the town, to act as an "ebony idol" for the respect and sympathy of the people of Minton.
+The local pastor, Reverend Cary, adopts abolitionism and arranges for a freedom seeker named Caesar to reside in the town.
+Caesar acts as an "ebony idol" for the respect and sympathy of the people of Minton.

 Cary's social experiment, however, has disastrous consequences.
-Caesar's presence splits Minton between pro- and anti-slavery factions, and Cary himself is questioned on his motives for keeping Caesar at all.
+Caesar's presence splits Minton between pro- and anti-slavery factions, and Cary questions his motives for hosting Caesar.
 Practically overnight, Minton changes from a quiet paradise into a violent slum.

-In time, Cary is visited by a slaveholder from the south, and under pressure from the townsfolk, agrees that Caesar leave Minton to work on the plantations of the South, restoring Minton to its original, idyllic condition.
+In time, an enslaver from the Southern United States visits Cary, who, under pressure from the townsfolk, agrees that Caesar should leave Minton to be enslaved and work on a plantation, restoring Minton to its original, idyllic condition.